bagrat/pyerarchy/README.rst

     # Or again...
     contents = myfile_node.read()

+    # And finally, just iterate...
+    for child in node
+        # The child is also a Node object
+        ...

 Another useful feature of Pyerarchy is very handy in Python modules to interact with static files included in the module::

     static_data_node = ThisModuleNode()/'path/to/the/static/data/relative/to/module'